bygirish/ReactStandards/Component.md

-Conceptually a component is a JavaScript class or function that accepts inputs which are properties(props) and returns a React element that describes how a section of the User Interface should appear.
+Conceptually, a component is a JavaScript class or function that accepts inputs which are properties(props) and returns a React element that describes how a section of the User Interface should appear.
 Components come in two types -
 - Function components
 - Class components